aidadatahub/aidadatahub.github.io/preview/services/index.md

 Swedish SMEs may apply for [SISP innovation checks](https://www.sisp.se/innovationscheckar) (up to 400kSEK, deadline Sep 15 2024).

 ### Prices
-Our prices are under development.
+Our service portfolio and pricing is under development.

-Our service portfolio is priced to allow sustainable operations and development, with discounts offered when possible to maximize high-impact research, and fee waivers offered to co-funding communities and data sharing parties, to incentivize building the data commons and increasing data availability for research.
+Our pricing strategy is to set prices that enable sustainable operations and development and do not disrupt the market, but to offer discounts whenever possible, in order to maximize high-impact research and to incentivize data sharing that helps build the data commons and increases data availability for research.

 Swedish SMEs may apply for [SISP innovation checks](https://www.sisp.se/innovationscheckar) (up to 400kSEK, deadline Sep 15 2024).